godfat/rest-graph/doc/tutorial.md

         # these gems are used in rest-graph
         gem 'rest-client', '>=1.6'
         gem 'json'        # you may also use other JSON parsers/generators, i.e. 'yajl-ruby' or 'json_pure'

+   And run:

+        sudo bundle install

+   (Note that if you are on Windows you will have to omit `sudo`)

 5. In order to configure your Rails application for the Facebook application you created, you must create a rest-graph.yaml file in your /config directory and fill it with your Facebook configuration.
 If you plan to run your application in the Facebook canvas, also provide a canvas name.